cybercog/laravel-optimus/README.md

 This class contains no public methods of interest.
 This class should be added to the providers array in `config/app.php`.
 This class will setup ioc bindings.

+#### Traits\OptimusEncodedRouteKey

+This trait can be used in an Eloquent model to enable automatic route model binding.
+You can then type hint a model in a route closure or a controller and Laravel will try to find it based on the encoded ID.

 ### Examples

 Here you can see an example of just how simple this package is to use.
 Out of the box, the default adapter is `main`.
 After you enter your authentication details in the config file, it will just work: